-The future transportation network in Major Transit Station Area is designed to provide people of all ages and abilities with more healthy choices in their modes of travel such as walking, cycling and transit.
+The transportation network in Major Transit Station Areas will be designed to provide people of all ages and abilities with more healthy choices in their modes of travel such as walking, cycling and transit.
 A finer grain road network is fundamental to encouraging active transportation and creating a positive pedestrian experience, which in turn promotes transit use.

-To achieve a healthy and livable community, the transportation system will be designed to reduce reliance on the automobile in favour of more sustainable forms of connective transportation.
-Planning and development within Major Transit Station Areas will be based on the principles of transit-oriented development (TOD), where active transportation is supported through safe, well-designed and direct connections between and amongst uses and high order transit stations or stops.
+a) To achieve a healthy and livable community, the transportation system shall be designed to reduce reliance on the automobile in favour of more sustainable forms of connective transportation.
+Planning and development within Major Transit Station Areas will be based on the principles of transit-oriented development (TOD), where active transportation is supported through safe and well-designed connections between and amongst uses and higher order transit stations.
+Wayfinding shall be implemented to aid in convenient and direct connections to/from stations.